The Public Relations BlogDigital PRDigital-FirstEnter the Money Web (2016–Present)

 Types of Algorithm Graphs

-• Social Graph.
+• Social graph.
 The media company can access your friend list and push their content (or favoured content) into your feed.

-• Interest Graph.
-The media company can access your interests (topics, persons of interest, difficulty level, format preferences, on-platform-specific behaviours etc.) from your usage history.
+• Interest graph.
+The media company can access your interests (topics, persons of interest, difficulty level, format preferences, on-platform-specific behaviours, etc.) from your usage history.

-• Predictive Graph.
+• Predictive graph.
 The media company can access all graphs from users not connected to you but with whom you share a statistical likeness and show their preferred content to you.

-• Trend Graph.
+• Trend graph.
 The media company can push content into your feed based on what seems to be trending on the platform.

-• Contextual Graph.
+• Contextual graph.
 The media company can access contextual data like location, weather, calendar events, affiliations, world events, and local events.

-• Commercial Graph.
+• Commercial graph.
 The media company can access data on how you and others like you interact with commercial content.

 The different graphs are typically weighted differently.
-For instance, some media companies will allow a fair degree of social graph content, while others almost none.
-Changes are constantly being enforced, and the Silent Switch might be the most notable example where media companies are shifting away from the social graph.
+For instance, some media companies allow a fair degree of social graph content, while others offer almost none.
+Changes are constantly being enforced, and the silent switch might be the most notable example of a media company shifting away from the social graph.
+2Silfwer, J. (2021, December 7).
+The Silent Switch — A Stealthy Death for the Social Graph.
+Doctor Spin | The PR Blog. https://doctorspin.net/silent-switch/

 The media company can leverage these graphs using two main approaches: